nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

 This feature leverages both [SmartGit Notes](), and the common [AI configuration]()

-For instructions on how to connect SmartGit to a LLM see xx For instructions on SmartGit's Notes
+For instructions on how to connect SmartGit to a LLM see []() For a background on SmartGit's Notes

 ## Getting Started